NORTH STAR COMMUNITY COUNCIL

 North Star has a long history of working with North Star Elementary School.
 North Star residents work in the school, read to kids there, and cooperate with the school on cleanup efforts, particularly on the infamous stairs down the bluff and cleaning up inebriate camps.
 NSCC volunteers have helped with the school’s health fair.

-North Star’s kids learn about community service at a young age: when she was in elementary school in 1997, recent West High graduate Esther Perman made sure that Valley of the Moon Park got a new rocket when the old rocket was removed.
+North Star’s kids learn about community service at a young age: when she was in elementary school in 1997, West High graduate Esther Perman made sure that Valley of the Moon Park got a new rocket when the old rocket was removed.

-We are thankful that State Representative Mike Doogan was able to put money in the FY2009 State of Alaska capital budget for the upgrade of the heavily used Valley of the Moon Park and got money to buy snow clearing equipment to clean Anchorage's sidewalks.
+We are thankful that former State Representative Mike Doogan was able to put money in the FY2009 State of Alaska capital budget for the upgrade of the heavily used Valley of the Moon Park and got money to buy snow clearing equipment to clean Anchorage's sidewalks.
 Good work, Mike!
+The Valley of the Moon Park renovations have been completed with a new picnic pavillion and many new climbing toys for children of different ages.
+North Star residents joined with South Addition folks and the Anchorage Parks Department to develop a master plan for developing the park.

-Working closely with the Spenard Community Council, we are encouraging the Mayor and the Assembly to improve the safety and efficiency of the northern end of Spenard Road.
-Former Mayor Mark Begich initiated a project to reconstruct Spenard Road from 30th Avenue (one block south of Benson Boulevard) to the north up to Chester Creek (just north of West 19th Avenue.)
+Working closely with the Spenard Community Council, we encouraged Mayor Berkowitz and the Assembly to improve the safety and efficiency of the northern end of Spenard Road.
+Former Mayor Mark Begich completed a project in September 2010 to reconstruct Spenard Road from 30th Avenue (one block south of Benson Boulevard) to the north up to Chester Creek (just north of West 19th Avenue.)
+A separated and protected bike trail down Romig Hill (between Hillcrest Drive and West 19th Avenue) and a pedestrian bridge over Chester Creek help keep bikers and walkers safely away from the busy road while connecting them to the Chester Creek trail system.

 The larger road renovation includes wider sidewalks and better pedestrian crosswalks on the portion of the project between Hillcrest Drive south along Spenard to Northern Lights Boulevard, Benson Boulevard and West 30th Avenue.